rohityadavcloud/rohityadavcloud.github.io/_posts/2014-09-12-cloudstack-kvm.markdown

 ---
 layout: post
-title: How to install CloudStack with KVM host
+title: How to setup CloudStack with KVM host
 ---

 This is a how-to guide on setting up CloudStack on Ubuntu and with KVM host in